nantonacci/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The .forEach and .map are array methads that will both run a ‘for-loop’ over an array, but with .map, it will produce a new array.

 2. What is the difference between a function and a method?

+A function is just an operational task that can be present in the form of declaration, expression, or anonymous at any place within your code.
+A method also behaves like a function, however it is placed within an object so it is only performed on the object.

 3. What is closure?

+Closure is when a child function is nested inside another parent function and the child function is still able to access variables contained within the parent function.
+When the parent function is invoked, the child function is also invoked, utilizing the parent’s variables.
+In JavaScript, functions can access variables outside their local functional scope.

 4. Describe the four rules of the 'this' keyword.

+1. Window/Global Object Binding: when we are in the global scope, 'this' simply becomes the browser window because it has no other form of reference.
+It's basically choosing the entire container.
+2. Implicit Binding: Inside the brackets of an Object's method (which is basically a function), 'this' can be used to reference the Object.
+3. New Binding: When utilizing a constructor function, 'this' can be used to reference the Object template that is used for each new Object.
+4. Explicit Binding: Whenever JavaScript’s call or apply method is used, 'this' is explicitly defined as an argument within that method.

 5. Why do we need super() in an extended class?

+Super() ensures that the child class will be binded to the parent class so that all of the attributes of the parent are inherited and ‘called’ by the child.

 ## Project Set up